dyne/Zenroom/bindings/javascript/README.md

 zenroom.script(script).keys(keys).zenroom_exec().reset()
 ```

-Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the zenroom module
+Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** as zenroom module

 ### data

-Set the data for your zenroom execution
+Set the parameter "data" in JSON for the script/smart
+contract you're executing in Zenroom.

-The data will be available in script as the `DATA` variable
+The data will be available in the execution of the
+script/smart contract as the `DATA` variable.

 #### Parameters